RoundedGlint585/RoundedGlint585/README.md

 ### Hello There 👋

-Rendering Engineer and Indie Game Developer based in France but made in Russia!
+Rendering Engineer and Indie Game Developer based in France!

 Master program in Ecole Polytechnique(Paris) in Advanced Visual Programming and AI.